 What is Insured?

 Federal crop-insurance policies can be divided into three categories: major commodity crops, specialty crops, and livestock.
 Major-commodity crop-insurance policies are available for such crops as corn, soybeans, wheat, rice, and cotton.
-As can be seen in Table 1, these five commodity crops represent the bulk of crop-insurance coverage in the United States, accounting for almost 74% of the total liability coverage purchased by farmers in 2016.
+As can be seen in Figure 1, these five commodity crops represent the bulk of crop-insurance coverage in the United States, accounting for almost 74% of the total liability coverage purchased by farmers in 2016.

 Specialty crops, on the other hand, are defined as fruits and vegetables, tree nuts, dried fruits, and horticultural and nursery crops (including flowers).
 These represent a relatively smaller, but growing, percentage of the total liability coverage of insured crops in the United States.
-Table 2 shows the total value of specialty-crops liability coverage in the United States between 2000 and 2014.

 Finally, federally subsidized insurance for livestock products is a relatively new offering for farmers and ranchers, although these insurance products have been expanding over the last few years.
 Livestock insurance is currently available for beef cattle, lamb, swine, clams, bees, and milk.
 Even more recently, novel products have been introduced to assist livestock producers by providing insurance protection for forage production, using national vegetation and rainfall indexes.
 These index and livestock policies are highly specialized insurance products and are not covered in detail in this publication, although additional sources of information are provided in the Further Resources section.

 Yield to Revenue Protection